 - When a form is incomplete, your website makes it easy to correct errors.

 - There is consistency between data entry and data display.

 - Users can submit forms by entering essential requirements.

 - There is a clear distinction between “required” and “optional” fields.

-- Your website states what information is requiring for the form.
+- Your website states what information is required for the form.

 - Text entry fields tell the amount and the format of data that users need to enter.

 - Field labels should be outside the text field.